wlinds/boten_anna/readme.md

 **2. Get your keys and tokens:**
 - Head over to <a href="https://openweathermap.org">OpenWeatherMap</a> to retrieve a free API key.

+- Get your Telegram chat_id for the chat you want to add the bot to:
+    - open web.telegram in browser
+    - right click on the group name on the left menu
+    - click 'inspect' button
+    - you will see the group id in the attribute data-peer-id="-xxxxxxxxxx" or peer="-xxxxxxxxxx"

 - With your Telegram account, execute <code>/new_bot</code> to user <code>@BotFather</code>.
 Copy the token to access the Telegram HTTP API.

 **3. Create your json-file:**\